fonoster/routr/CONNECT.md

 }
 ```

-> A signed request we the custom header `X-Fonoster-Rtr` could bypass the authentication and the need to construct
+> A JWT token in the customer header `X-Connect-Token` could bypass the authentication and the need to construct `Connect Object`.
-> a `Connect Object`.

 For error response, the `Connect Object` will look like this: